chfrank-cgn/chfrank-cgn.github.io/openstack.md

   ...
 ```

-With this information, Kubernetes gets access to the OpenStack API, to create and delete resources, and also access to Cinder volumes and the Octavia load balancer.
-Without this configuration, the cluster would still work fine, just without any access to Cinder or Octavia.
+With this information, Kubernetes will get access to the OpenStack API, to create and delete resources, and access to Cinder volumes and the Octavia load balancer.
+Without this configuration, the Kubernetes cluster would still work fine, just without any access to Cinder or Octavia, or any other OpenStack resources.

 ## Node Driver

-To create a Kubernetes cluster on OpenStack with the built-in node driver, the driver needs to be enabled in Rancher's node driver configuration page, and then the following information entered in a node template - substitute actual values as needed:
+The node driver needs to be enabled in the Rancher configuration to create a Kubernetes cluster on OpenStack with the built-in node driver.
+Then a node template needs to be created with the following information - substitute actual values as needed:

 ```
 "authUrl": "https://api.openstack.net:5000/v3",